What is mindful eating?

 The basics to mindful eating

-• Stop and check that you’re actually hungry – and that you’re not just eating out of habit or because you’re upset or happy.
+• Stop and check that you’re genuinely hungry – and that you’re not just eating out of habit or because of certain feelings or boredom.

 • Drink some water before a meal to avoid mistaking thirst for hunger.